ecker-lab/TreeLearn/README.md

 ## Segmentation pipeline

+All commands should be run while being in the TreeLearn root directory.
 In the following, we explain how to run the segmentation pipeline on our benchmark dataset L1W.
 Running the segmentation pipeline on a custom forest point cloud works analogously.
 You can change the configuration of running the pipeline by editing the configuration file located at ``configs/pipeline/pipeline.yaml``.
 However, the default configuration should be adequate for the majority of cases.

 *1\) Download pre-trained model weights and L1W forest point cloud*
 ```